 phone-icon 02 4249 2860

-Are you wondering, “What do I need to cut out of my diet to help my acne?”
-At Shellharbour Skin, we understand that dietary choices can play a key role in managing Diet and Acne.
-Instead of total exclusions, we recommend smart swaps that gradually lower your glycaemic index and support clearer skin.
+Are you wondering, “What do I need to cut out of my diet if I have acne-prone skin?”
+At Shellharbour Skin, we understand that dietary choices are often discussed in relation to skin concerns like acne.
+Instead of total exclusions, we can discuss smart swaps that may be considered for lowering your glycaemic index and supporting your skin’s appearance.

 Patient undergoing a skin assessment at Shellharbour Skin for personalised acne treatment

-A low GI diet is one of the most effective strategies for managing Diet and Acne.
+A low GI diet is a strategy often discussed in relation to acne-prone skin.
 The glycaemic index (GI) measures how quickly carbohydrates convert to glucose.
-High GI foods can cause rapid blood sugar spikes, which may trigger inflammation and worsen acne.
+High GI foods can cause rapid blood sugar spikes, which are factors that some studies have associated with inflammatory processes and the appearance of acne.

 For more details on the glycaemic index and its effects, visit the American Academy of Dermatology.